michael-giannini/SideLineTestApp/README.md

 # SideLine Test App: Development Guide

 This section of the Read Me will describe the the code architecture and should be read before making changes or additions to the app.
+For excellent tutorials on getting started with Android Studio, see this [page](https://developer.android.com/courses/fundamentals-training/toc-v2).

 ## Development Environment